 Famously dubbed "voodoo economics" by George Bush (father), supply side economics is associated with the Laffer curve describing taxes.
-But neither voodoo nor taxes have to do with supply - so why the "supply side" in "supply side economics"?
+But neither voodoo nor taxes obviously have to do with supply - so why the "supply side" in "supply side economics"?

 To understand this, we need to go back to basic economics: supply and demand.
 The supply curve slopes up: with increasing price, the amount produced - the supply - goes up.
 The demand curve slopes down: increases in price discourage consumption, decreasing demand.
 Where the two lines cross marks the actual quantity of goods produced and consumed, and their price.
 This gives us the following graph: